Hospitals turn to artificial intelligence to help with an age-old problem: Doctors’ poor bedside manners

 Already, the Health Education Center at the University of Texas Medical Branch in Galveston picked up the firm’s tech to tutor future clinicians on communication and reasoning skills.

 Cedars-Sinai Medical Center in Los Angeles started out as a customer before moving to invest.
-In 2019, Virti raised $2 million in a seed round originating from the healthcare clinic.
-The investment helped the startup start a sales team and enhance its analytics software.
-These days, the software is used to train Cedar Sinai medics on coronavirus-related processes.
-The UK’s publicly funded health care system, NHS, also used the tech to teach staff how to properly use PPE and how to engage with patients and their families.
+In 2019, Virti raised $2 million in a seed round originating from the health-care clinic.
+The investment helped the start-up launch a sales team and enhance its analytics software.
+These days, the software is used to train Cedar-Sinai medics on coronavirus-related processes.
+The United Kingdom’s publicly funded health-care system, NHS, also used the tech to teach staff how to properly use personal protective equipment and how to engage with patients and their families.

 Virti’s cloud-based training program uses speech recognition, AI and computer-generated characters to simulate realistic interactions with patients.
 For instance, if a clinician asks the animated human to describe its symptoms, the AI will generate a relevant response.